-- 1. MCU's military-specific research guides: These guides are curated specifically by MCU reference librarians.
-Topics are updated every one to three years and are available here: https://www.usmcu.edu/Students/Research-Topics/.
+1. MCU's military-specific research guides: these guides are

+- curated specifically by MCU reference librarians.
+Topics are updated every one to three years and are available on the GRC website.
 The reference librarians have also compiled a variety of resources and articles on the library's academic support pages. - 2.
-MCU course material: As you complete your assigned readings, keep track of the problems, themes, and ideas you might like to investigate further.
+MCU course material: as you complete your assigned readings, keep track of the problems, themes, and ideas you might like to investigate further.
 Keep in mind that your research topic does not need to be obscure, and some of the best papers find new ways of looking at old problems (e.g., using Clausewitz's trinity to understand how to address a modern crisis in Venezuela).
-As such, there are a wealth of potential research topics to be found in your regular course material. - 3.
-Articles published by other PME institutions: Publications from the wider PME community are another window into current issues in national defense.
-Consider skimming strategic planning journals such as Parameters, Small Wars Journal, or Joint Force Quarterly to familiarize yourself with some of the debates and critical perspectives in military studies.
+As such, there are a wealth of potential research topics to be found in your regular course material. - Articles published by other PME institutions: publica-3. tions from the wider PME community are another window into current issues in national defense.
+Consider skimming strategic planning journals such as Parameters, Small Wars Journal, the Journal of Advanced Military Studies, or Joint Force Quarterly to familiarize yourself with some of the debates and critical perspectives in military studies.
 Reading these types of publications will also give you a sense of what a well-written research paper looks like.
 Researchers will often propose issues for further consideration or ideas for future research in the conclusion of an article.
 These conclusions and recommendations may provide a point of departure for your own research.
-In addition to reading research-based articles, watching or reading the news can give you ideas for further research.
+In addition to reading research-based articles, watching or reading the news can offer ideas for further research.
 Once you start looking for research problems, you are likely to find them nearly everywhere.